 Morning Hike and More Amazing Athens Food

-Start your day by making your way to the top of Lycabettus Hill – the tallest peak in Athens – above the stylish Kolonaki neighborhood.
-Visitors can either trek up the hillside using the path or take the underground cable car.
-Either way, spend time at the summit savoring the views that stretch well over the Acropolis and all the way to the sea.
+You can trek up the switchbacks or take the underground cable car.
+Either way, spend time at the summit savoring the views that stretch all the way out to sea.

 Afternoon Museum and Best Athens Districts

-Stick around for dinner at Mavros Gatos.
-Then rejoin the party with fellow travelers at an elevated rooftop bar (like A for Athens) to toast a final farewell to the city of Athens!
+For dinner, head to Mavros Gatos for more Meze.
+Then rejoin the party with fellow travelers at an elevated rooftop bar to toast a final farewell to the city of Athens!

-The next destination on our Greece Trip Planner is the town of Chania on the Island of Crete.
-The city can be traced back to at least 3500 BC – and has been ruled by various powers.
-All of which left their distinct mark on the landscape.
+The next destination is Chania on the island of Crete.
+The city can be traced back to at least 3500 BC – and has been ruled by various powers, all of which left their distinct mark on the landscape.

 How To Get to Chania, Crete

-From Athens, the best way to get to Chania is via plane.
-We recommend taking a morning flight so that you can make the most of your first day in Chania.
+From Athens, the ideal way to get to Chania is via plane.
+We recommend taking a morning flight so that you can make the most of your first day.

-Alternatively, travelers can take a ferry.
-However, it is extremely time consuming and has a limited schedule.
+Alternatively, you can take a ferry.
 The 9-hour journey is typically run overnight from Athens Piraeus Port to Chania, but there are a few daytime trips in the summer.

 Rental Car in Chania

-We do recommend renting a car in Chania – and it is easiest to pick one up at the airport.
-Just note that Chania Old Town is pedestrian-only and the streets are very narrow.
-It is best to park at one of the public (and free) parking lots if you plan on staying in Old Town.
+We do recommend renting a vehicle – and it is easiest to pick one up at the airport.
+Just note that the oldest part of town is pedestrian-only and the streets are very narrow.
+It’s best to park at one of the free public lots.

 Where To Stay in Chania, Crete

-The best place to stay in Chania is in Old Town that snuggles up against the Old Harbor.
-Travelers looking for romantic places to stay should check availability at the Domus Renier Boutique Hotel.
+Those looking for a romantic place, should check out the Domus Renier Boutique Hotel.
 For an affordable option on the edge of the Old Town, the Kriti Hotel gets rave reviews.

 Chania Old Town Sights

-After checking into your hotel and dropping your bags, feast on a fabulous lunch of local specialties at Kouzina EPE.
-The menu changes daily – and your server can provide recommendations, but everything is delicious!
+After checking in and dropping your bags, feast on a fabulous lunch of local specialties at Kouzina EPE.
+The menu changes daily, but everything is delicious!

-Catch the sunset from the Tabakaria District and then dine at To Steno, a cozy taverna tucked down a quiet alley, for dinner.
+Depending on the time of year, catch sunset from the Tabakaria District and then dine at To Steno, a cozy taverna tucked down a quiet alley.

 Botanic Garden and Wine Tasting